knightsUCF/SpaceGame/architecture/architecture.md

 In this file, architecture.md, we also want to diagram out any configurations.
 We might have to create a folder for that, "architecture", in which we will upload the png configuration files, and refer to them from here in a numbered order.
 (Example: See Diagram1.png)

+So going back to state, we will have to pull out any state data from Game.cs.